 Sales were good too.
 Largely, I believe, because we were ESP-agnostic and we never resold anyone’s email deployment solutions which allowed us to make a lot of non-competitive friends, like ESPs, consultants, and agencies, most of whom became great partners for us.

 We were content with one-off projects and often working behind the scenes.
 Our reputation was growing, it was simple and pure, and my corporate dream was becoming a reality.
 Then things started to get complicated.

 Normally pivots are intentional.
 Not here.
 Thanks to our partners we had plenty of repeat business albeit sporadic.
-So if not for two outside factors I doubt I would have considered skipping down the down the full service path.
+So if not for two outside factors I doubt I would have considered skipping down the full-service path.

 - The email marketing industry, which was already killing it, completely blew up.
 Email was officially crowned as the undisputed leader in marketing ROI.
 From tools to tactics to teams, almost everybody stepped up their email game and budgets.

 This put us in front of a variety of new and motivated prospective clients.
 And they were all direct clients too, no intermediaries here.
 But working with direct clients is a mixed bag.
-On one hand the expectations of direct clients tend to vary dramatically; they may also require more education and handholding.
-On the other hand their projects are typically larger and often more challenging and way more more fun.
+On one hand, the expectations of direct clients tend to vary dramatically; they may also require more education and handholding.
+On the other hand, their projects are typically larger and often more challenging, and way more fun.

-However with increasing frequency our direct clients indicated that they wanted more form us.
+However, with increasing frequency, our direct clients indicated that they wanted more from us.
 A lot more.
 I didn’t see that coming.

 Should we take a deeper dive into client engagements?
 I resisted.
 “It’s sticky”, I said.
 I suppose that’s because I wanted to keep things simple but that simplicity was only an illusion.